sagitaninta/MSc_Project/Creating a conservation score reference file.md

 bedtools intersect -a anc_phylop_phastcons.bed  -b all_phylop_phastcons_scores.bed -wa -wb -sorted | cut -f 1-4,8-9 > anc_scores_ref.bed
 ```

-Now your reference file should be ready to go!
+The reference file should then be ready to go - it can be further split e.g. into autosomes and X chromsomes.

-### References/software used: